the-pudding/courts-2/README.md

 *IMAGE QUALITY
 - figure out the pixel size of low-res images and use that size rather than the 1000x1000
-- when re-sizing to 128 for low-res imagesx , figure out if that is ruining the image or if figma is better when resizing
 - higher-res image finder (use image size from different services, or pixelate calculate)

 TILELAYER